-Of the 1.3 billion pumpkins produced in the U.S., a lot are simply thrown away after the holiday, and that ends up contributing a sizable chunk to our greenhouse gas emissions, according to the Department of Energy.
-But just because Halloween is over doesn't mean that your pumpkin is no longer useful or needs to go into the trash bin.
-In fact there are so many ways to repurpose that holiday staple that you may have a hard time choosing.
+Of the 1.3 billion pumpkins produced in the U.S., a lot are simply thrown away after the holiday, and that can contribute to our greenhouse gas emissions, reports NPR.
+But just because Halloween is over doesn't mean your pumpkin needs to go into the trash bin.
+In fact, there are so many ways to repurpose that holiday staple that you may have a hard time choosing.

-From food to fun, here are 22 great ways to put your Halloween pumpkin to good use all season long.
+From food to fun, here are 21 great ways to put your Halloween pumpkin to good use.

 By far the easiest and yummiest way to reuse that pumpkin is to eat it.
-Carving pumpkins are just as edible — although slightly less flavorful — than other varieties such as sugar or pie pumpkins.
+Carving pumpkins are just as edible — although slightly less flavorful — than other varieties, such as sugar or pie pumpkins.
 But they still make for delicious additions to pies, soups, breads and even liquor.
-Here are seven of our favorite pumpkin-filled recipes.
+Here are several of our favorite pumpkin-filled recipes:

 - Pumpkin pie

 - Spicy pumpkin hummus